UKHomeOffice/dq-packer-encrypt-copy/README.md

 This will be useful if
 - You can't copy images that are public (aws limitation)
 - You can't copy images between accounts that are encrypted (aws limitation)
-- You don't mind your origin image being open
+- You don't mind your origin image being unencrypted
--
+- You want your running images with your actual data to be encrypted

 ## Usage: